planetarium/NineChronicles.Headless/README.md

 -  `--dev`: Flag to turn on the dev mode.
 -  `--dev.block-interval`: Specifies the time interval between blocks by milliseconds in dev mode.
 -  `--dev.reorg-interval`: Specifies the size of reorg interval in dev mode.
--  `--message-timeout`: Specifies the time limit that determines how old the latest message is received will generate an error.
+-  `--message-timeout`: Specifies the time limit that determines how old the latest message is received will publish `NodeException` to GraphQL subscriptions.
--  `--tip-timeout`: Specifies the time limit that determines how old the blockchain's tip is updated will generate an error.
+-  `--tip-timeout`: Specifies the time limit that determines how old the blockchain's tip is updated will publish `NodeException` to GraphQL subscriptions.
--  `--demand-buffer`: Specifies the number that determines how far behind the demand the tip of the chain will generate an error.
+-  `--demand-buffer`: Specifies the number that determines how far behind the demand the tip of the chain will publish `NodeException` to GraphQL subscriptions.

 ### Format